 Ramsey County officials plan to continue issuing moderate amounts of debt annually to finance various projects in the county's multiyear Capital Improvement Plan.
 Ramsey County's fixed cost ratio is at 6% of revenues.

+The County continues to receive Strong and Very Strong scores on its debt profile from the rating agencies.
 This approved debt service budget includes appropriations for estimated principal and interest payments in 2024 and 2025 to provide for this potential new bonding.